 The complaints tend to focus on either cash back not being applied or for difficulty redeeming the cashback balance.
 I will say that reading through the complaints that GetUpside does respond well, at least on the BBB site.

 However, I read a lot of complaints where people can't get through to customer service.
 That's another similarity I see to my experience with support from Doordash, Uber Eats, Grubhub and others.
+It seems that in the world of apps, the goal is to involve as little human interaction as possible.

 My review of the Pros of GetUpside.